simonwa2/F3X-Timing-System/piCAMTracker/PiCAMTracker Configuration.md

 Note that the camera view will partially cover the configuration window.
 You can drag the window to one side to see it better.

 ## Passsword and Hostname
-* Hostname has been preset to either "BaseA" or "BaseB".
+* Hostname has been preset to either "CamA" or "CamB".
 This is what will show as the name on a web page and in VNC.
 * Password has been preset to "pct".
 Required when accessing the unit via VNC.

 You change these to if you want from the Raspberry Pi Configuration  / System tab.